All PS/2s use a battery of some kind to power the CMOS memory that holds

 The battery is held in a special Battery/Speaker Assembly.

 You try to get a PS/2 battery FRU 72X8498 for your system.
-And pay about 40$ (or 60 DM in Germany) for this.

 Take one of these batteries and leave the old one in the shop for recycling.